2 players kneel for anthem, Kaepernick tweets to thank them

 CBS and Fox, which carried Sunday afternoon’s games, have said they did not plan on televising the anthem.

-However, NBC did show the anthem on Thursday night, and no players kneeled or protested in other ways.
+However, NBC did show the anthem on Thursday night (but not before Sunday night’s Bears-Packers game), and no players kneeled or protested in other ways.

-That included Malcolm Jenkins, who raised his fist during the anthem last season but did not for the opener.
+That included Malcolm Jenkins of the Eagles, who raised his fist during the anthem last season but did not for the opener.
 During pregame warmups, he wore a shirt that read “Ca$h bail = poverty trap.”

 “I think there’s a huge need for us to turn the attention to not only the issues, but what players are actually doing in their communities to promote change,” he said.
 “We’re trying to move past the rhetoric of what’s right or what’s wrong in terms of the anthem, and really focus on the systematic issues that are plaguing our communities.”